 Next, your practice must make sure that the Personal Balance feature is enabled in the patient portal.
 This it turned on by default, but may be changed in the Configuration tab of the Patient Portal Manager.

-In addition, your practice must assign billing accounts to portal users.
+When you work with each family, make sure a billing account is assigned to each portal user.
 Only portal users with associated billing accounts will be able to see the “Make Payment” button in the portal.

 For more information on this feature of the portal, review the My Kid’s Chart User Account Administration article.